Enumeration of pattern-avoiding $(0,1)$-matrices and their symmetry classes: Maximal -avoiding -fillings of skew shapes

 \subsection{Proof of Theorem \ref{thm4}}

-We consider the region $R = \lambda/\mu$ to be the Young diagram of skew shapes, where $\lambda$ and $\mu$ satisfy the conditions \eqref{eq.skewcondition}.
-Recall that if we identify each box in the Young diagram of $\lambda/\mu$ as a vertex, and two boxes are adjacent if and only if the two corresponding vertices are connected by an edge, then the resulting graph is the planar dual graph of $\lambda/\mu$; under our setting, such the graph is also the Young diagram of the skew shape denoted by $\bar{\lambda}/\bar{\mu}$.
+We consider the region $R = \lambda/\mu$ to be a skew shape, where $\lambda$ and $\mu$ satisfy the conditions \eqref{eq.skewcondition}.
+Recall that if we identify each box in the Young diagram of $\lambda/\mu$ as a vertex, and two boxes are adjacent if and only if the two corresponding vertices are connected by an edge, then the resulting graph is the planar dual graph of $\lambda/\mu$; under our setting, such a graph is also the Young diagram of the skew shape denoted by $\bar{\lambda}/\bar{\mu}$.

 To prove Theorem \ref{thm4}, we need the following lemma due to Kreweras \cite{Kreweras65} which provides a determinant formula for the number of lattice paths contained in the Young diagram of $\lambda/\mu$ from its lower left corner to its upper right corner, see also \cite[Theorem 10.7.1]{Kra15L} for a slightly different setting. \begin{lemma}[Kreweras \cite{Kreweras65}] Let $n$ be the number of parts of $\lambda/\mu$.
 Then the number of lattice paths contained in the Young diagram of $\lambda/\mu$ from its lower left corner to its upper right corner is given by \eqref{eq.f},